sarahpannn/Math_RLHF/README.md

 This guide will walk you through the process of setting up this repository, including cloning it, copying model checkpoints to specific folders, navigating to the correct location, and running a Bash command.

-## 0. Download Dependencies
+## 0. Important Prerequisites

+a.
 Please ensure that transformers version is 4.30.2 before proceeding.
+b.
+In the file paths used, please include the keyword "llama" in the path name if the model is of llama class.

 ## 1. Clone the Repository